JeremyBlack25/JTT/content/Apple Classroom Tutorial.md

 5. "invite students"
 6. now you are ready to start enrolling your iPads

-*These instructions also work on the laptop.
+>*These instructions also work on the laptop.
 The app should already be in your Applications folder.*
+>Laptop and iPad do not show up as the same classroom, they are two seperate classes, so you can really only have 1 running at a time.

 #### Enrolling iPads
 1. On student iPad, navigate to the settings app